 “He is not a slacker, thief or troublemaker.
 He’s a musician.
 He has better things to do.”

 Jeff’s first novel, high concept thriller Plague Year, sold to Ace/Penguin USA after a small bidding war between two publishers and strong interest from a third.
 Plague Year hit stores everywhere in mass market paperback in August 2007.
-The book immediately went to a second printing and is now in its eighth edition.
+The book immediately went to a second printing, a third, a fourth… all the way through eight editions.

 Audio rights sold to Recorded Books and Audible.com, who released Plague Year as narrated by stage actor Richard Ferrone.
 There was a film option (since expired) and several foreign rights deals.
 More recently, Audible.com purchased new audio rights to Plague Year and released a new audio version narrated by Jeffrey Kafer.

 A sequel entitled Plague War was released in North America in July 2008 and became a finalist for the Philip K. Dick Award.
 The third book in the trilogy, Plague Zone, was Ace/Penguin’s lead paperback for December 2009 and received nationwide displays in Barnes & Noble and other chain outlets.

 In Europe, Spanish language rights to Plague Year went to Minotauro in a preemptive bid over its rival publisher Plaza RHM.
 Retitled La Plaga, Minotauro released the novel as its lead hard cover for September 2008 backed by a massive promotion campaign including newspaper ads, radio spots, spectacular book store displays, and this web site.
 La Plaga quickly became a bestseller in Spain.
 The next two novels, retitled Antidoto and Epidemia, followed in 2009 and 2011.
 Minotauro also distributed the books in Central and South America.

 In 2011, its success was followed by his short story collection Long Eyes.